builder555/HantekStation/readme.md

 #### Run

-If you DO NOT have the psu connected, remove `devices` section from compose.dev.yml with
+If you DO NOT have the psu connected, replace `devices` section from compose.dev.yml with

 ```yaml
     environment: